• Skip to main content

 • Cool intake sounds

-Buy Here: 3.3L Stinger BMS Performance Intake
+Buy Here: 3.3L Stinger Boosted Performance Intake

-3) Kia Stinger Upgraded Downpipes
+3) Upgraded Downpipes

 Also, when you have an intake and a tune you are creating more exhaust gases.
 This amplifies the backpressure on the turbo and hurts performance, increases EGTs, and reduces turbo reliability and efficiency.